 Unfortunately, NGSS does not clearly point that out, nor do they include many of their Learning Objectives (LOs) in the Performance Expectations (PEs) for their Disciplinary Core Idea pages (DCIs).
 But read Appendix H in the NGSS for teaching NOS, and you'll see, in the two-page matrices there, that 26 LOs are listed for middle school, and 32 LOs are listed for high school.
 On the DCIs for Life Science, only 5 of those middle school LOs are included, and only 7 are included for high school.
-And none of them are in the PE section where they're most likely to be seen (and therefore taught!
+And none of them are in the white PE section where they're most likely to be seen (and therefore taught!)
 Using Science Surprises will assure that your students will meet virtually all of the NGSS for NOS.
 What's especially sad is that science textbooks will probably continue to ignore those very important NOS misconceptions, perpetuating the extensive science illiteracy in the USA.

 The TEACH guidebook includes worksheets, additional activities and information, suggested unit schedules, how new science standards are met, assessment materials, and many useful strategies to effectively implement the Science Surprises NOS materials.
-If you don't have the time to do the complete book in your introductory unit, just do the first 2-3 chapters, and insert the remaining chapters later in your course (preferably before dealing with any topic that may be considered “controversial,” e.g., climate change or evolution).
+If you don't have the time to do the complete book in your introductory unit, just do the first 2-3 chapters, and insert the remaining chapters later in your course (preferably before dealing with any topic that might be considered “controversial,” e.g., climate change or evolution).

 If you like what you see in the Science Surprises materials, please pass the word along to your colleagues and science teacher organizations that might be interested in using the materials.
 Share it at conferences and workshops.
 Contact the author for handout materials to distribute at such occasions.